whitefusionhq/ellisflutes_site/src/_world_flutes/bamboo.md

   </summary>

 My bamboo shakuhachi are strictly jinashi style.
 They have a natural bore, with no manipulation of it’s shape.
 I tend to use black bamboo or some others from the phyllostachys family (not the more traditional Madake).
 So if you are a strict traditionalist, these probably aren’t for you.
-But if you want a lovely, well-tuned and fully functional shakuhachi that you can use for personal meditation, then you’ll probably love them.
+Without the modifications to the bore, it may or may not provide the entire range of notes that serious shakuhachi players expect to find.
+I can promise that it will play the pentatonic minor scale with good accuracy through the first two octaves.
+But if you want a lovely, well-tuned shakuhachi that you can use for personal meditation, then you’ll probably love them.
 </details>

 <details-preamble></details-preamble>